authzforce/core/src/test/resources/conformance/xacml-3.0-from-2.0-ct/README.md

 https://github.com/att/XACML/wiki/XACML-TEST-Project-Information

 However, the files in this directory differ inasmuch as we have fixed some issues with some of the AT&T files that are not compliant with the XACML 3.0 XML schema, as of writing (26 September 2015).
 For instance, IIIA002Response.xml (and others) contains a 'FulfillOn' attribute on the Obligation elements, which used to be valid for XACML 2.0 but no longer for XACML 3.0.

+For a description of the tests, see file ``ConformanceTests.html``.